alevchuk/minibank/scripts/REMEDIATION.md

 ## Issue and Cause

 CPU at 100%.
 In this state, LND times out when trying to generate or list invoices over RPC.
 See issue https://github.com/lightningnetwork/lnd/issues/3370 open since Aug 2019.
 LND `go` seems to be stuck in GC / Malloc for the ZMQ.
+More details on the incident in [i1](https://github.com/alevchuk/minibank/blob/master/incidents/i1.md).

 ## Detection